-The Teacher Student Data Link (TSDL) Collection in the Michigan Student Data System (MSDS) reports links between students and the teachers who provide instruction to them.
-These data are necessary to meet the requirements of the America Competes Act, as part of the State Fiscal Stabilization Fund, and are used by the Michigan Department of Education in accountability scorecard calculations.
+The TSDL Collection in the Michigan Student Data System reports links between students and the teachers who provide instruction to them.
+These data are necessary to meet the requirements of the America Competes Act, The State School Aid Act of 1979, and are used by the Michigan Department of Education in calculations for the Parent Dashboard for School Transparency.
 Data reported in the collection reflect the student's performance in classes taken throughout the current academic year.

 The TSDL Collection is an ongoing collection.
 Districts must submit full course data for the following populations: